 Dashi is a foundation component of many Japanese dishes.
 It is packed with umami, so the taste of whatever you layer on top of the dashi is greatly enhanced.
 This dashi recipe provides a straightforward method, and great result.

-There are so many views/versions/perspectives/passions on how to make a great dashi, it can get very confusing.
+There are so many views/versions/perspectives/passions on how to make a great dashi.
 As usual, the Serious Eats site does a great job of bringing some greatly needed clarity.

-After a bit of experimentation, I settled on the following straightforward method in this recipe after some experimentation.
+I settled on the following straightforward method in this recipe after some experimentation.
 The result is a great dashi, without the gymnastics required by some methods!

 Instant dashi, also known as hondashi, is widely used, even in Japan.
 I have tried a couple of instant dashi concoctions.
 They were as you would expect.
 The difference was as stark as the difference between an instant chicken stock powder, and a chicken stock made from simmering chicken bones and aromatics for a few hours.
 In other words, significant.
 If you have the time, and can get the ingredients, it is worth the effort to make your dashi from the base ingredients.

-Technically this dashi recipe is a “first dashi” or ichiban dashi, intended for use in a broth such as this kimchi consommé or this shiitake dashi broth.
-The “second dashi” or niban dashi, can be used in stews or sauces where the refinement of ichiban dashi is less important or noticeable.
+Technically, this dashi recipe is a “first dashi” or ichiban dashi.
+It is intended for use in a broth such as this kimchi consommé, this shiitake dashi broth, or this onsen tamago.
+The “second dashi” or niban dashi, would be used in curries, stews, or sauces where the refinement of ichiban dashi is less important or noticeable.
 Follow the step in the recipe to prepare the niban dashi and store in the refrigerator or freezer for use later.